Small permutation classes: Introduction

-\minisec{Inflations, simple permutations, and wreath closures} An {\it interval\/} in the permutation $\pi$ is a set of contiguous indices $I=[a,b]$ such that the set of values $\pi(I)=\{\pi(i) : i\in I\}$ is also contiguous.
+\minisec{Inflations, simple permutations, alternations, and substitution completions} An {\it interval\/} in the permutation $\pi$ is a set of contiguous indices $I=[a,b]$ such that the set of values $\pi(I)=\{\pi(i) : i\in I\}$ is also contiguous.
 Every permutation $\pi$ of $[n]$ has intervals of length $0$, $1$, and $n$; $\pi$ is said to be {\it simple\/} if it has no other intervals.
-For an extensive study of simple permutations we refer the reader to Brignall's thesis~\cite{brignall:simple-permutat:c} and survey article~\cite{brignall:a-survey-of-sim:}.
+For an extensive study of simple permutations we refer the reader to Brignall's survey~\cite{brignall:a-survey-of-sim:}.